corretto/corretto-17/README.md

 ### Branches

 _develop_
 : The default branch.
-The branch that consumes development and patches to upstream jdk17u.
+The branch that consumes development and patches to upstream jdk.
 Corretto builds are generated from this branch.

-_upstream-jdk17_
-: The branch is similar to master at [openjdk/jdk17](https://github.com/openjdk/jdk17).
-This branch merges into release branches.

-_upstream-jdk17u_
+_upstream-jdk_
-: The branch is similar to master at [openjdk/jdk17u](https://github.com/openjdk/jdk17u).
+: The branch is similar to master at [openjdk/jdk](https://github.com/openjdk/jdk).
 This branch merges into develop.

 ### OpenJDK Readme
 ```